outcomesinsights/generalized_data_model/README.md

 ## people

 - Demographic information about the patients in the data
-- The column for *provider_id* is intended for situations where there is a defined primary care provider (e.g., HMO or CPRD data)
+- The column for *practitioner_id* is intended for situations where there is a defined primary care practitioner (e.g., HMO or CPRD data)

 | column               | type   | description                                                                                                                     |
 | -----------------    | ----   | -----------                                                                                                                     |